 What Does the FE Chemical Exam Cover?

-The FE Chemical exam spans 14 topic areas—four foundational subjects shared across all FE disciplines and ten topics specific to chemical engineering.
+The FE Chemical exam spans 17 topic areas.
 The NCEES exam specification assigns each topic an approximate question count out of 110.
 Understanding the weight distribution is the key to efficient preparation.

 The topics break into three tiers by weight:

-The Big 4 alone account for roughly 28–44 questions—about 25–40% of the exam.
-If you only have limited study time, those are your highest-return areas.
-For a detailed question-by-question breakdown of all 14 topics—including subtopics, question weights, and a priority ranking—read our complete FE Chemical study guide.
+If you only have limited study time, start with balances, transport, thermodynamics, reaction engineering, chemistry, and process design.
+For a detailed question-by-question breakdown of all 17 topics—including subtopics, question weights, and a priority ranking—read our complete FE Chemical study guide.

-Why Do the “Big 4” Topics Matter So Much?
+Why Do the Highest-Return Topics Matter So Much?

 Mastering these four areas does not just earn you points on their own questions—it builds the problem-solving instincts you need across the entire exam.
 For specific strategies on how to tackle each one, see our guide to passing the FE Chemical exam.